 Do I really have to convince you of this one?

 Crocodiles are ancient, adroit apex predators.
-They can grow as long as 20 feet and weigh as much as 2000 lbs.
+They can grow as long as 20 feet and weigh as much as 2000 pounds.
 Anything that moves in or around their patch of river or swampland is a potential meal, and that certainly includes humans.

 American alligators are smaller -- maxing out at 15 feet and 1,000 pounds -- but, really, on this scale, what's the difference?
 Crocodiles may be bigger and nastier, but they are restricted to Florida everglades and the extreme south of Mexico.
 Alligators, on the other hand, range from southeast Texas to North Carolina.